IceCuBear/AmazonPriceConverter/README.md

 ## License

-Licensed under the GNU GPLv3.
+Licensed under the GNU AGPLv3.

+You are free to use, modify, and share this software under the terms of the AGPLv3.
+If you run a modified version as a network service, the AGPL requires that you make your modified source code available to users interacting with that service.
 Contributions and pull requests are welcome.